A DDD object defined by continuous identity, the same thing across attribute changes over time.

 The same platform models the delivery Address as a value object.
 When a customer corrects a typo in a postcode, the system replaces the old value with a new one, because no one needs to ask whether two addresses are the same instance, only whether they are equal.

-In the Unified Product Graph, Domain EntityEngineeringA DDD domain entity sits in the Engineering & Platform region, whose mental model runs from bounded contextBounded ContextEngineeringA DDD bounded context defining a service boundaryView reference → through service to the leaves that carry domain meaning.
+In the Unified Product Graph, Domain EntityEngineeringA DDD domain entity: a core object with a distinct identity and lifecycle inside a bounded context sits in the Engineering & Platform region, whose mental model runs from bounded contextBounded ContextEngineeringA DDD bounded context defining a service boundaryView reference → through service to the leaves that carry domain meaning.
 It is held by its aggregate via domain_entityAggregatecontainsDomain Entityhierarchy, the hierarchy edge that encodes Evans' consistency boundary.
 Two semantic and causal edges then connect it outward: aggregate_contains_domain_entityAPI EndpointreferencesDomain Entitysemantic records which endpoints expose or accept it, and api_endpoint_references_domain_entityData FlowtransportsDomain Entitycausal traces it as it moves between services.
 Together these make a single question answerable across the graph: where does this identity-bearing concept live, who reads it, and where does it travel.data_flow_transports_domain_entity

 Type-specific fields on BaseNode